Families of the Uvalde shooting victims denounce Gov. Greg Abbott’s inaction on gun reform

 Gov. Greg Abbott was the focus of many family members’ anger during the Saturday rally on the Capitol steps, organized in part by the student-led gun safety advocacy group March For Our Lives.
 Abbott has made a vocal enemy in the parents and relatives of the Uvalde shooting victims, drawing criticism over his inaction to address one of the families’ primary concerns: limiting access to firearms and making it more difficult for another massacre to occur.

-Aware of Republicans’ tight grip over the state’s lax gun laws, advocates called for compromise with GOP leaders, asking for a special legislative session to increase the minimum age to purchase an automatic rifle in the state from 18 to 21 years old — not an outright ban on the style of weapon that was used at Robb Elementary, just a three-year increase to the legal age for purchasing one.
+Aware of Republicans’ tight grip over the state’s gun laws, advocates called for compromise with GOP leaders, asking for a special legislative session to increase the minimum age to purchase an automatic rifle in the state from 18 to 21 years old — not an outright ban on the style of weapon that was used at Robb Elementary.

 The 18-year-old gunman in Uvalde bought two AR-15-style rifles immediately after turning the legal purchasing age in May.